 Under Earlham's test-optional policy, applicants can submit their scores and choose to have them considered or ask that the scores not be taken into account during review for admission.
-Students indicate their preference for use of test results on the Earlham section of the Common Application.
-Likewise test score results are not required by Earlham for review of admitted students for merit scholarships.
+Students indicate their preference for use of test results on the Earlham section of the Common Application and may elect to consult with the Earlham Admission Staff about their decision.